Sexing the C-130 Hercules

 - Four engine airlift and multi-engine reliability

-- The Allison T56 turboprop engine for excellent power and reliability
+- The Allison T56 turboprop engine for excellent power

 - Rear ramp and door that can also be opened in flight to paradrop troops, cargo, and bombs

 - Rugged landing gear for unimproved runway operations